The definition of Public Relations has dramatically changed over the past few years.

 - Public relations definition change #3: Now algorithms and technology can help you find the right people to connect with and track the impact

 - Bottom line: the definitions of public relations has changed radically.
-You and your new powers to create effective public relations are now part of the equation!

 Here’s How it Used to Work